Select theme:

-Connect to Microsoft LightSwitch OData service
+Connect to Microsoft LightSwitch OData servicelink

 This guide demonstrates how to connect to Microsoft LightSwitch OData service, for complete database migration please visit Migrating from LightSwitch article.

-Connect to data
+Connect to datalink

 Similar to Microsoft LightSwitch, Radzen can connect to various data sources including OData services V3 and V4, Microsoft SQL Server, MySQL, PostgreSQL, Oracle, Swagger or pure REST service.